llpeterson/applications/multimedia.md

 # {{ page.title }}

-Just like the traditional applications described earlier in this chapter, multimedia applications such as telephony and videoconferencing need their own protocols.
+Just like the traditional applications described in the previous section, multimedia applications such as telephony and videoconferencing need their own protocols.
 Much of the initial experience in designing protocols for multimedia applications came from the MBone tools—applications such as `vat` and `vic` that were developed for